Beatriz-Valencia/Portfolio/README.md

 ✅ Lightweight dependency footprint and modular imports

-## 🧩 Features in Depth

-🧭 Single Page Application (SPA) powered by React Router

-🧱 Reusable Components for scalability

-🎞️ Video and Image Support within project detail pages

-💬 Animated Text with the TextType component

-📨 Contact Form that connects to default email client (mailto:)

-⚡ Vite-optimized build for instant performance

-💅 Minimalist Design System with a consistent typography and color palette

 ## 🧑‍💻 Author

-Beatriz Conchado Peiró
+#### Beatriz Conchado Peiró
-Full Stack Developer | Architecture & Design Background
+#### Full Stack Developer | IT Project Manager

 🌍 Portfolio: https://beatrizconchadopeiro.com

 💼 LinkedIn: https://www.linkedin.com/in/beatriz-conchado-peiro-a0276880/

+---
-⭐️ If you like this project, consider give it a star on GitHub — it really helps and means a lot! 🌟 Thanks for reading
+⭐️ If you like this project, consider give it a star on GitHub — it really helps and means a lot 🌟 Thanks for reading!